How do I find a faculty mentor?

 Search the web sites of relevant departments and research groups for faculty members who have research interests that overlap with yours.

 In addition to the science and engineering departments that offer majors in Yale College, many Medical School departments (e.g., MBB, Cell Biology, Genetics, Immunobiology) have substantial basic biomedical research programs.
 A good source of information about research in the biological and biomedical sciences is the website for the Yale BBS graduate program.
+Yale School of Medicine also has created a directory of faculty research interest that can be found here.
 Also check out Yale Undergraduate Research Association (YURA) website which has a searchable listing of Yale science and engineering faculty mentors, along with additional suggestions on finding a research position.
-We have just compiled a list of faculty mentors who have taken Yale undergraduates into their lab in the past 4 years, you can find this list here.
-Remember, this is only a PARTIAL list.
 Virtually any of Yale’s 1,200 science and engineering laboratories could be the right lab for you!
 The bottom line is that want to be in a lab whose work excites you and makes you want to dive in.